FOGProject/fog-docs/docs/getting_started/fog_user_guide.md

 ### Background on FOG

--   **Why FOG?** Working in an educational environment our organization\'s techs very often re-imaged computers in their day to day activities.
-For a long time we used a commercial product that in many ways didn\'t meet our needs.
-It wasn\'t web based, and you needed to create driver disks, floppys or USB drives.
+-   **Why FOG?** Working in an educational environment our organization's techs very often re-imaged computers in their day to day activities.
+For a long time we used a commercial product that in many ways didn't meet our needs.
+It wasn't web based, and you needed to create driver disks, floppys or USB drives.
 Other things were very difficult, such as searching for a host by MAC address and the product was expensive, even with an educational discount.
 So we